sttp-book/sttp-book/chapters/appendix/answers.md

 First the condition coverage.
 When talking about condition coverage, we first have to split the condition on line 1 (n % 3 == 0 && n % 5 == 0)
 into two decision blocks for the CFG.
-So in total we will have 8 conditions:
+In total, we will have 8 conditions:

 1. Line 1: `n % 3 == 0`, true and false
 2. Line 1: `n % 5 == 0`, true and false